BRING BACK HOME

 The topic selected as the core of the festival was that of the second home.
 It is weaved around the connection between the history of the old shepherd settlement of Humac and Grapčeva cave with the problematic of touristic gentrification and concepts of artistic nomadism, migrations and temporary residence.

-Paulina’ course of work consisted of two strands: to work with children on the subject, using the symbols and objects found at the site, in order to develop capacities to position themselves between the distant past and imaginative futures and realize their power to create new realities in the present.
-It included 2 two-day workshops with children of elementary school (50) about rethinking their past and imagining their future and co-creating the Book of Future to be presented in the exhibition (sound & objects) and kept in library for the permanent access of local public.
+Paulina’s course of work consisted of two strands: to work with children on the subject, using the symbols and objects found at the site, in order to develop capacities to position themselves between the distant past and imaginative futures and realize their power to create new realities in the present.
+It included 2 two-day workshops with children of elementary school (50) about rethinking their past and imagining their future and co-creating the Book of Future to be presented in the exhibition (sound & objects) and kept in the library for the permanent access of the local public.

 The second part involved work with Jakov Rubinić and Assosiation Humac on innovative interpretation tools for the walk he is usually doing for tourists between Humac Village and Grapčeva Cave, in order to experience collaboration with contemporary artist and experiment with sustainable tourism formats, and thus she developed Immortelle, an ancient futuristic walk (performance).
 The performances took place during the Etno Hvar Festival at the beginning of July.

 According to the description, it was “a fictional tour guide performance journey to the historical site of Humac and its surroundings.
-It [brought] together myths and real stories from past Neolithic era into the future.
+It [brought] together myths and real stories from the past Neolithic era into the future.
 The local descendent and the visionaries of our times.
 A fusion between the history keepers the local ethnographic research and local children’s invented creation, whom [were] basing the ground for future.
 The journey [began] with a shepherd taking his goats into a magical voyage to the past, where anything [could] happen.”

 Mixing fantasy with inventiveness, the tour featured, a church bell concert, spider-net fabric installations, dances, performance inside the cave, dinner, sharing experiences and so many other things that we do not want to reveal, expecting that the readers will visit Hvar and experience its primordial magic themselves.